DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

 `command` refers to the Docker command to run inside the worker container.
 We can pass add additional arguments to `command` in case our script accepts command-line arguments.
 Please refer to the CLI documentation for additional details on the `foundations submit` command.

 ### Adding project requirements
-The Atlas Worker is based on a GPU version of the official [tensorflow image](https://hub.docker.com/layers/tensorflow/tensorflow/1.13.2-gpu-py3-jupyter/images/sha256-1ff5a56100a03bbad26a819521746ca6cf58ff1ee06f5ce3020cc2ed86961abd) and comes pre-configured with some common dependencies like `scikit-learn` and `xgboost`.
+The Atlas Worker is based on the official [tensorflow image](https://hub.docker.com/layers/tensorflow/tensorflow/1.13.2-gpu-py3-jupyter/images/sha256-1ff5a56100a03bbad26a819521746ca6cf58ff1ee06f5ce3020cc2ed86961abd) and comes pre-configured with some common dependencies like `scikit-learn` and `xgboost`.
 However, if certain project-specific python packages are required, they can be added by adding a `requirements.txt` to the project directory.
 The Atlas Worker is configured to install the requirements.txt at start-up.

+!!! note
-_Note: The requirements.txt is installed everytime a job is launched.
+    The requirements.txt is installed everytime a job is launched.
     It is recommended to use a [custom Worker](link/to/section) with project requirements pre-installed to avoid the start-up delay._

 ### Hyperparameter Searches